 Regional PTF workshops in Jaipur and Berlin in 2012 were particularly welcome to partners.
 These provided the chance for groups working on similar challenges but in different contexts to share experience and exchange tools.
 Similarly there have been more localized workshops for partners in East Africa and India, and exchange visits have been arranged in a few occasions (especially in India) to deepen the opportunity for exchange.
 PTF is more strenuously seeking other ways to disseminate valuable lessons.
 In particular in April 2013 PTF's founder, P. Landell-Mills, published a book, "Citizens Against Corruption", documenting many citizens' victories that PTF grants have helped make possible.
-PTF also published a practical guide to promoting citizen demand for good governance at the request of the World Bank ("Stimulating Demand for Good Governance", 2011).
+PTF also published a practical guide to promoting citizen demand for good governance at the request of the World Bank and funded by the 2009 DGF grant ("Stimulating Demand for Good Governance", 2011).

-PTF cannot reasonably be described as a networking organisation.
+PTF cannot reasonably be described as a networking organization.
 NGOs like International Budget Project, Global Witness and Article 19 have the edge when it comes to being seen as THE place to go for ideas and contacts on their topic.
 In particular their websites are clearly designed to be first and foremost useful resources for their partners.
 They are lively places to browse, get new ideas, find out about training guides, research papers, and all manner of resources from all and everyone in the field, as well as links to related websites, help to arrange horizontal links and exchanges etc. etc. And different sections of the website cater for CSOs, researchers, donors, and public officials.
-The PTF website (although somewhat improved by a recent revamp) is largely a database of documents on the projects it funds plus information about PTF and its publications.
-In other words it isn't fighting corruption that comes across as its heart, but PTF as an organisation.
+The PTF website (although somewhat improved by a recent revamp) is largely a database of documents on the projects it finances plus information about PTF and its publications.
+In other words it isn't fighting corruption that comes across as its heart, but PTF as an organization.
 Conversations with partners also suggest that PTF advisors do little to connect them with other governance-specialist NGOs (such as the above).

 While PTF has smaller capacity than the other NGOs mentioned, this is only part of it.
 PTF is a service and grant provider more than a campaigner or connector.
-Hence its website largely dwells on those services it provides to its clients and on its organisational expertise.
+Hence its website largely dwells on those services it provides to its clients and on its organizational expertise.
 Relationships are largely bilateral - with its partners - rather than network-building.
 As a result, partners working in very similar fields (promoting ethics and transparency in public procurement, judicial reform, or corruption in higher education for example) may well not be aware about each other's projects and are not encouraged to collaborate or share experience.
 Much highly skilled expertise is generously donated by advisors to PTF, but it appears that its web design and network-building skills are still thin on the ground.
 It may seem churlish to flag these issues, since PTF directors and advisors provide a great deal of voluntary time and effort, but it may be time for PTF to employ staff to do those tasks that are unattractive (or foreign) to its volunteers, even if this means doing less elsewhere.

-Some similar issues were raised in the MTR, and at that time PTF was about to fundamentally revise the website.
-Two years have passed and the situation remains similar.
-A revamped website would be welcome, but is only one step towards becoming a networking organisation.
+A revamped website would be welcome, but is only one step towards becoming a networking organization.
 For that, its staff and advisors would play other roles alongside being free consultants for PTF partners.
-They would also: be talent scouts - looking around for CSOs, researchers and other resources that could help the cause of fighting corruption; knowledge managers - searching out reports, training materials, how-to guides etc. and disseminating these to PTF partners and other anti-corruption activists; and matchmakers - helping to arrange horizontal links, exchange visits, and new collaborations between partners and others.
+They would also: be talent scouts - looking around for CSOs, researchers and other resources that could help the cause of fighting corruption; knowledge managers - searching out reports, training materials, how-to guides etc. and disseminating these to PTF partners and other anti-corruption activists; and match-makers - helping to arrange horizontal links, exchange visits, and new collaborations between partners and others.